Travel Insurance: Is It Worth It? What You Need to Know Before Your Next Trip

 Key Exclusions to Watch For

 If you're an adventurous traveler, pay close attention to activity exclusions.
 Many policies cover standard skiing but may exclude off-piste skiing, scuba diving beyond certain depths, or extreme sports.
-Some insurers offer Adventure Sports Bundles—a cost-effective add-on for activities like skiing, mountain climbing, or bungee jumping.
+Some insurers offer a Adventure Sports Bundle - a cost-effective add-on for activities like skiing, mountain climbing, or bungee jumping.
+This is an inexpensive addition that may come in very handy if you need search and rescue services also.

 Another common exclusion?
 Loss of belongings due to intoxication.
 If you're over the legal limit when you lose something, your claim might be denied.